Pages personnelles de Julia Maia.

 adress : Boulevard de l'Observatoire, CS 34229, 06304 Nice Cedex 4

 phone : +33 4 92 00 30 43

 My main research interest is planetary geophysics, focusing on investigating the interior structure of rocky bodies of the Solar System, as terrestrial planets, moons and asteroids.

 Since October 2020, I am a PhD candidate working with Mark Wieczorek.
 My work involves using gravity and topography data from the Magellan mission (1990-1994) to investigate the compensation mechanisms and interior structure of various regions on Venus.
 This study can help us better understand the thermal and geologic evolution of the planet and why Venus and the Earth have gone through so distinct evolutionary paths given their many similarities.
-I am also a collaborator in the InSight mission from NASA where, later in my PhD, I will contribute on the characterization of the Martian crust.
+I am also a collaborator in the InSight mission from NASA.

 Maia, J. S., & Wieczorek, M. A. (2022).
 Lithospheric structure of Venusian crustal plateaus.
 Journal of Geophysical Research: Planets, 127, e2021JE007004. https://doi.org/10.1029/2021JE007004

-Maia, J.S., Wieczorek, M.A.
+Maia, J.S. and Wieczorek, M.A.
 (2022).
 Atla Regio Revisited: Insights on the Lithospheric Structure of Volcanic Rises on Venus.
 53rd Lunar and Planetary Science Conference.

-Maia, J.S., Wieczorek, M.A.
+Maia, J.S. and Wieczorek, M.A.
 (2021).
 Crustal Thickness of Venusian Crustal Plateaus.
 52nd Lunar and Planetary Science Conference.